mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

 ~~~~~~~~~

 The extrusion vector defines the OCS, it is a normal vector to the base plane of a planar entity.
 This `base plane` is
 always located in the origin of the :ref:`WCS`.
-But there are some entities like :class:`Ellipse`, which have an
+But there are some entities like :class:`~ezdxf.entities.Ellipse`,
-extrusion vector, but do not establish an OCS.
-For this entities the extrusion vector defines only the extrusion
+which have an extrusion vector, but do not establish an OCS.
+For this entities the extrusion vector defines
-direction and thickness defines the extrusion distance, but all other points in WCS.
+only the extrusion direction and thickness defines the extrusion distance, but all other points in WCS.

 Elevation
 ~~~~~~~~~